 Overall: ★★★★☆ Best all around paper available for the value, also conveniently attainable through your local Staples.

 Cardstock is typically used in crafts, cardmaking and sometimes calligraphy.
-Its weight is 65lb or 100g/m² which you would intuitively think that a higher weight would mean less bleeding.
-Strangely enough, it seems a weight of 100g/m² and above, actually becomes fuzzier due to the inks inability to be absorbed into the paper.
+It’s weight is 65lb or 100g/m² which you would intuitively think that a higher weight would mean less bleeding.
+Though it is more dense the material is more absorbent than normal paper.
 This makes the ink spread further than you initially intended.